yasmeenmh90-beep/Clerkly/README.md

 - Account registration and login (JWT), with an organization automatically created for every new user
 - Terms of Service / Privacy Policy acceptance, with automatic re-prompting on version changes
 - Manual task creation, approval, rejection, and execution
-- Document upload → task creation, with real AI analysis (Bedrock, with automatic OpenAI fallback if unreachable)
+- Document upload → task creation, with real AI analysis via Amazon Bedrock (Nova Lite), with automatic OpenAI fallback if Bedrock is unreachable
 - Real uploaded PDF/DOCX files sent to DocuSign for signature, not just a generated text summary
 - Gmail connection and inbox sync into tasks
-- Stripe payments — real Checkout session, real webhook, task auto-completes on payment
+- Stripe payments -> real Checkout session, real webhook, task auto-completes on payment
-- DocuSign signatures — real OAuth connection, real envelope creation and email delivery, real signing, real webhook confirmation, task auto-completes on signature
+- DocuSign signatures -> real OAuth connection, real envelope creation and email delivery, real signing, real webhook confirmation, task auto-completes on signature
-- Paperwork Watch Agent — on-demand daily summary, with the option to email it directly via SMTP
+- Paperwork Watch Agent —> on-demand daily summary, with the option to email it directly via SMTP
-- Organizations — every user gets a personal workspace; inviting, accepting, listing, cancelling, resending, removing, and changing roles all tested via real HTTP requests, with owner/admin/member permission checks enforced server-side
+- Organizations —> every user gets a personal workspace; inviting, accepting, listing, cancelling, resending, removing, and changing roles all tested via real HTTP requests, with owner/admin/member permission checks enforced server-side
-- Organization frontend UI — switcher, Members & Invites page, and accept-invite page, all wired to the real endpoints above and manually tested end to end, including a real invite sent and displayed correctly
+- Organization frontend UI —> switcher, Members & Invites page, and accept-invite page, all wired to the real endpoints above and manually tested end to end, including a real invite sent and displayed correctly
-- Task attribution — "created by" and "approved by" shown on tasks, backed by real data, not placeholders
+- Task attribution —> "created by" and "approved by" shown on tasks, backed by real data, not placeholders
-- Dashboard analytics — AI source breakdown, task status breakdown, and activity-over-time charts, all client-side aggregations of existing data, no additional endpoints required
+- Dashboard analytics —> AI source breakdown, task status breakdown, and activity-over-time charts, all client-side aggregations of existing data, no additional endpoints required
 - Full audit trail of every task event, including which AI layer handled each analysis
 - 50 automated backend tests passing

+## The AWS journey — a real test of the fallback design

+This project's three-layer AI fallback (Bedrock → OpenAI → deterministic rules) wasn't just a design exercise it was tested by real, unplanned events during development, twice.

+**First:** partway through the build, our original AWS account's access to Amazon Bedrock was blocked at the account level (`ValidationException: Operation not allowed`), with an AWS Support case open and no clear resolution timeline.
+Every agent ran on its OpenAI fallback layer during this period  real AI analysis the entire time, just not the primary intended provider.
+Bedrock access on that account was later restored by AWS, and the system automatically began succeeding at its primary layer again with no code changes required.

+**Second, and closer to submission:** the entire original AWS account was suspended during an unrelated payment-verification review  not a Bedrock issue at all, and again with no guaranteed resolution timeline.
+Rather than wait, we set up a brand-new AWS account, generated fresh credentials, and requested Bedrock access.
+Under AWS's current model-access process, Bedrock models activate automatically on first invocation rather than requiring a separate manual approval step.
+The first real test  a prompt in the Bedrock Playground, followed immediately by an actual document upload through Clerkly itself  succeeded cleanly, with **zero application code changes**.
+Only local AWS credentials and the `.env` configuration needed updating.

+This is the practical proof of the architecture's design goal: nothing in Clerkly is tied to a specific AWS account, a specific API key, or any account-specific configuration baked into the application logic.
+Swapping the underlying AWS account, even under real deadline pressure, was a credentials update, not a rebuild.

 ## Known limitations

-**Amazon Bedrock access was blocked at the AWS account level for most of this project's development** (`ValidationException: Operation not allowed`), with an AWS Support case open throughout.
-Every agent ran on its OpenAI fallback layer during that period — real AI analysis the whole time, just not the primary provider.
-By the end of the hackathon, **AWS resolved the restriction and Bedrock access was restored**, with no code changes or redeployment required — the existing three-layer fallback simply began succeeding at its first, primary layer again, exactly as it was designed to.
+**Local development credentials need periodic attention.** Since this project has been developed across AWS account changes, local machine changes, and fresh `stripe listen` sessions, anyone picking up local development should double-check `aws sts get-caller-identity` succeeds and that `STRIPE_WEBHOOK_SECRET` in `.env` matches the currently running `stripe listen` session before assuming a payment or Bedrock failure is a code bug rather than a stale local credential.

 ---